Thermodynamic Evidence for Density Wave Order in Two Dimensional 4He Supersolid

-A clear visualisation of the change of state of the film with increasing $^{4}$He coverage, and its correlation with superfluid response, is to compare isotherms of heat capacity and NMR data with the superfluid fraction of the putative supersolid Fig.~\ref{fig:Isotherms}.
-These isotherms of four distinct physical quantities, taken on three different cells demonstrate a high degree of alignment.
+A clear visualization of the change of state of the film with increasing $^{4}$He coverage, and its correlation with superfluid response, is provided by comparing isotherms of heat capacity and NMR data with the superfluid fraction of the putative supersolid in Fig.~\ref{fig:Isotherms}.
+These isotherms of four distinct physical quantities, taken on three different cells, demonstrate a high degree of alignment.
 As discussed in detail below, they support the stability of a solid phase extending from significantly below the density of both the potential 4/7 superlattice (6.8\,nm$^{-2}$, total coverage 18.7\,nm$^{-2}$) and 7/12 superlattice (6.9\,nm$^{-2}$, total coverage 18.8\,nm$^{-2}$), through to promotion to the third layer.
 Here we take the density of the compressed first layer to be 11.9\,nm$^{-2}$, on our coverage scale, consistent with neutron scattering data~\cite{Roger1998_b}.
-We observe an unexpected sharp anomaly in the effective spin-lattice relaxation time, on tuning the total coverage.
-This feature seems to be a striking signature of the putative 7/12 superlattice.
-Furthermore, at this coverage, the observed $T=0$ superfluid fraction of the supersolid is comparable to that found theoretically~\cite{Gordillo2020}.